microsoft/frontend-bootcamp/step2-05/demo/README.md

 This is fine if the data never changes.
 However, React exists to deal with data updates via props (immutable) and state (changes based on `setState()` API).
 In the real world, data is shaped like a tree and view is shaped like a tree.
 They don't always match.

+We can pass shared state data down to components using props and update it using callbacks, but as an application grows larger, passing around callbacks becomes unwieldy and the state data flow becomes hard to understand.
+To keep the application maintainable, we need a well-defined pattern for sharing and updating application state.

 Facebook invented the [Flux](https://facebook.github.io/flux/) architectural pattern to solve this shared state issue.
 [Redux](https://redux.js.org/) is an implementation of Flux.

 Redux is used inside many large, complex applications because of its clarity and predictability.
-It is really easy to debug and is easily extensible via its middleware architecture.
-In this lesson, we'll explore the heart of how Redux modifies state.
+It is easy to debug and easily extensible via its middleware architecture.
+In this lesson, we'll explore the heart of how Redux manages state.

 Redux expects the data (store) to be a singleton state tree.
 It listens for messages to manipulate the state and passes updates down to views.